nvanlaerebeke/mitto/src/Readme.md

   and don't have to thing about cleanups/memory leaks

 - Keepalive for message processing between Client -> Server -> Queue -> Worker
+    Make it so that ping has more then 1 seconds time to respond when using "bool WebSocket.Ping()""

 - Threading - only need ThreadPool.QueueWorkerItem when processing starts (example the Action<T> and callback methods)